oauth-wg/oauth-browser-based-apps/draft-ietf-oauth-browser-based-apps.md

 --------------------------------------

-Authorization server mix-up attacks mark a severe threat to every client that supports at least two authorization servers. {{Section 4.4 of -oauth-security-topics}} provides additional details about mix-up attacks and the countermeasures mentioned above.
+Authorization server mix-up attacks mark a severe threat to every client that supports at least two authorization servers. {{Section 4.4 of RFC9700}} provides additional details about mix-up attacks and the countermeasures mentioned above.